rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 In this tutorial, we will take you through how to deploy a [Sale Contract][sale] using [Rain Protocol's SDK][rain-sdk]. ([Full Example of the code here][full-example]).
 We will assume you have already completed the [previous tutorial][previous-tutorial] and are therefore familiar with using the [Polygon testnet][mumbai].

+A Sale contract can be used for selling a set of Digital Assets, and can be configured with various different types of price curves, as well as Tiered access.

 PLEASE AGAIN NOTE, this very minimal example uses [`importmap`][system-js] as part of the boilerplate code, this feature, at the time of writing, is relatively new and we found only working in the Chrome browser; the [example using React][react-example] should work in all modern browsers.

 ## Adding the Files